 The Employee agrees to remain in the employing Agency in the position as hired at the date of this agreement for a period of year(s) beginning on unless waived by petition to the Agency Head and approved by the Board;

-The Agency agrees to reimburse or pay on behalf of the Employee certain expenses incurred as a result of moving.
+The Agency agrees to reimburse the Employee certain expenses incurred as a result of moving.
 Reimbursable expenses are limited according to the State Moving Policy in effect on the date of this agreement and incorporated herein by reference.
 It is agreed that the total reimbursable expenses may be limited to ten percent (10%) of the employee’s base salary; unless an additional amount has been authorized by the appointing authority;

-The Agency and Employee agree that said reimbursement is conditioned upon the Employee remaining in the employ of the Agency as cited in paragraph 1, and that should the Employee voluntarily resigns this position or is dismissed for intentional misconduct in the Agency during the designated term of employment, the Employee shall repay the Agency according to the following schedule:
+The Agency and Employee agree that said reimbursement is conditioned upon the Employee remaining in the employ of the Agency as cited in paragraph 1, and that should the Employee voluntarily resign this position or is dismissed for intentional misconduct in the Agency during the designated term of employment, the Employee shall repay the Agency according to the following schedule:

 Within one (1) year of the official beginning date of employment, the employee shall be required to pay back all (100%) of the reimbursed moving expenses.